simpeg/simpeg/docs/content/user-guide/how-to-guide/choosing-solvers.rst

    For such scenarios, we recommend using the :func:`simpeg.utils.get_default_solver` function, that will always return a suitable solver for the current system.

+Ultimately, choosing the best solver is a mixture of the problem you are solving and your current system.
+Experiment with different solvers yourself to choose the best.